KQM-git/TCL/characters/electro/traveler-electro.md

 **Abundance Amulets**
 When a character is near an Abundance Amulet, they will absorb it and obtain the following effects:
-• Restores Flat Elemental Energy
+* Restores Flat Elemental Energy.
-• Increases Energy Recharge during the Abundance Amulet's duration
+* Increases Energy Recharge during the Abundance Amulet's duration.

 | Attribute | Skill |
 | :--- | :--- |